-We reviewed best practices of previous EPE projects connected to active research and looked for any ideas that could be 110 applicable to ours. (e.g., Gosselin et al., 2003; Jarrett and Burnley, 2003; Madden et al., 2007; Drake et al., 2013; Hut et al., 2016; McAuliffe et al., 2018; IODP, 2019).
+We reviewed best practices of previous EPE projects connected to active research and looked for any ideas that could be applicable to ours.
 Teacher-scientist collaboration aiming to promote hands-on, inquiry-based science teaching is, generally, an established approach.
-In seismology, specifically, the Princeton Earth Physics Project (PEPP) installed seismometers in schools across the US for use in teaching and in science projects (Nolet, 1993; Steinberg et al., 2000; 115 Phinney, 2002), and a number of seismology-in-schools programmes operate elsewhere around the world (e.g., Bullen, 1998; Virieux, 2000; Blake et al., 2008; Denton, 2008; Courboulex et al., 2012; Balfour et al., 2014; Zollo et al., 2014; Tataru et al., 2016), Collaborative, teacher-scientist research projects improve, on the one hand, the scientists' awareness of classroom practices and, on the other hand, the teachers' understanding of scientific research, exposing each group to the other's culture and highlighting the advantages of integrating scientific inquiry into the curriculum (Gosselin et al., 2003).
-In the joint 120 scientist-teacher-student research projects, the participants particularly enjoy being part of authentic research in which they could take initiative and feel a sense of ownership (Jarrett and Burnley, 2003).
+In seismology, specifically, the Princeton Earth Physics Project (PEPP) installed seismometers in schools across the US for use in teaching and in science projects (Nolet, 1993; Steinberg et al., 2000; Phinney, 2002), and a number of seismology-in-schools programmes operate elsewhere around the world (e.g., Bullen, 1998; Virieux, 2000; Blake et al., 2008; Denton, 2008; Courboulex et al. 2012; Balfour et al., 2014; Zollo et al., 2014; Tataru et al., 2016).
+Collaborative, teacher-scientist research projects improve, on the one hand, the scientists' awareness of classroom practices and, on the other hand, the teachers' understanding of scientific research, exposing each group to the other's culture and highlighting the advantages of integrating scientific inquiry into the curriculum (Gosselin et al., 2003).
+In the joint scientist-teacher-student research projects, the participants particularly enjoy being part of authentic research in which they could take initiative and feel a sense of ownership (Jarrett and Burnley, 2003).
 Scientist-educator partnerships can produce new teacher resources and lesson plans, incorporating cutting-edge research (Madden et al., 2007).